beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ?>
 ```

+^ Because we've been careful with how we store environment-specific values, our app doesn't need to be aware of what actual environment it's in.
+It can trust that Configure has been loaded properly and just print the value.

+^ It's a little harder to demonstrate in an example this basic, but this also means we don't have to resort to reading different keys in different situations.

 ---
 ## How well does this meet the ideal requirements?

 :white_check_mark: Convention is favored over configuration.
 :white_check_mark: Only necessary keys are overridden.

 ```php